TL;DR

 Frequently Asked Questions (FAQs) about Chronic Illness and Protection Insurance

 2. How much cover do I really need?
 For Critical Illness, a common rule of thumb is to cover your mortgage and other large debts, plus 1-2 years' worth of your annual salary.
-For Income Protection, aim to cover 50-65% of your gross monthly income, which is usually sufficient to cover your essential outgoings as the payout is tax-free.
+For Income Protection, aim to cover 50-65% of your gross monthly income, which is usually sufficient to cover your essential outgoings as the claim payment is potentially tax-efficient.

 3. Are insurance payouts from LCIIP policies taxed?
 No. For personal protection policies like these, the lump sum from Life Insurance or Critical Illness Cover, and the monthly income from an Income Protection policy, are all paid free of UK income tax and capital gains tax.